cgajda/FAST-Personal/README.md

 - **+AircraftSpecsPkg**: This package contains specific aircraft initialization files.
 The documentation will guide a user to create their own files for repeated studies.
 - **+BatteryPkg**: This package contains the battery model which is called during the mission analysis for fully or hybrid electric aircraft.
+- **+CostPkg**: This packages contains functions for estimating aircraft related costs.
 - **+DatabasePkg**: This package contains the IDEAS Lab historical database.
 It also contains functions which help convert the original database format (MS Excel sheet) into the FAST format (Matlab data structures).
 - **+DataStructPkg**: This package contains functions which process aircraft data structures when calling FAST.
 - **+EngineModelPkg**: This package contains the gas turbine engine models used while running FAST.
 It is one of the largest packages and inspecting additional documentation is recommended if a user has more questions regarding the gas turbine engine models.